abd2re/ib-notes-save/TOK Exhibition.md

 1. On what grounds might we doubt a claim?//
 2. What are the implications of having, or not having, knowledge?//
-3. What challenges are raised by the dissemination and/or communication of knowledge?/
-4. Is bias inevitable in the production of knowledge?/
+4. Is bias inevitable in the production of knowledge?//
-5. Does some knowledge belong only to particular communities of knowers?/
-6. What constraints are there on the pursuit of knowledge?/
+6. What constraints are there on the pursuit of knowledge?//
-7. Are some things unknowable?/
+7. Are some things unknowable?//
-8. What is the relationship between personal experience and knowledge?/
 9. What role do experts play in influencing our consumption or acquisition of knowledge?/
 10. How might the context in which knowledge is presented influence whether it is accepted or rejected?/
 11. Does our knowledge depend on our interactions with other knowers?/